Parameterizing poses with Anny¶

 absolute_parameters[:,bone_id,:3,:3] *= 1.2 # scale the bone by 20%

-new_output = anny_model(pose_parameters=absolute_parameters, pose_parameterization="absolute")
+new_output = anny_model(pose_parameters=absolute_parameters, pose_parameterization="world")

 mesh = trimesh.Trimesh(vertices=new_output['vertices'].squeeze().cpu().numpy(), faces=anny_model.faces, process=False)